Siddami/100DayOfCode/day1/README.md

-# This is my attempt of the tasks for day one asabenah 30 days of javascript
+# 100 days of Code

 >On day One I learnt about the foolowing:
 >